technoplato/automatic-job-applyer/tasks.md

 7. UI for Reasoning Display

 User Story:
-As a user, I want to see the LLM’s reasoning for the tailored resume on a popup so that I can understand how the data was processed.
+As a user, I want to see the LLM's reasoning for the tailored resume on a popup so that I can understand how the data was processed.

 Technical Subtasks